Fikoko/Optivar/README.md

 into one single bin file, the only overhead of Optivar (for HPC case where all statements are arguments of a single function) is first interpreter-to-bin call.
 Meaning it is a **startup speed overhead (one-time event).** Overall execution speed can be equal/faster since all bins are planned to be written for hardware infrastructure's assembly programming language and then transformed into bin.
-This allows language like Optivar (which is actually an interpreter) that can race with compilers in HPC tasks.
+This allows language like Optivar (which is actually an interpreter) that can race with compilers in HPC tasks for medium/large scale tasks.
+We dont expect optivar to beat Asm/C/C++ in micro-task HPC.

 ## Authors
 Fikret Güney Ersezer